 #2 Nappy rash cream

-The last place I would expect to find a major allergen is in a baby product that is applied directly to the skin.
+The last place I would expect to find a major allergen is in a baby product that is applied directly to senstive baby skin.
 But one well known nappy rash ointment actually contains “Prunus amygdalus dulcis oil”.
 Even worse is that most people wouldn’t understand what this means.
 It is almond oil.
+While the almond oil might be very refined, to be careful we avoided using any food based creams on our baby with eczema – especially nuts.

 #3 Ear drops